How do you set the goals in your plan?

 You may express your goals broadly, or you may have specific goals.
 For example, one of your goals might be to ’live independently’, and another might be ‘to have an accessible bathroom’.

-You, or your plan nominee or child representative, set your goals and tell us what information you want to include about your life.
-This is sometimes called the ‘participant’s statement of goals and aspirations’.
+You, your plan nominee or child representative set your goals and tell us what information you want to include about your life.

 If you want, your family and friends who support you can also give us information about their life.

-You can tell us about your goals at any time before we approve your plan.
-If you tell us about your goals in person or over the phone, we’ll write them down for you.
+You can tell us about your goals at any time, even after we’ve approved your plan.
+If you tell us your goals, we’ll record them and send you a new copy of your plan with your updated goals.

 They are your goals, and we’ll write them down in your own words.
 We can’t change your goals or choose them for you.
 But we can help you choose what words to use if you want us to.